Financial assistance for full-time French courses for immigrants

 • the Commission des normes, de l’équité, de la santé et de la sécurité au travail (CNESST),

-• Québec Parental Insurance Plan (maternity or parental leave).
+• the Québec Parental Insurance Plan (maternity or parental leave).

 • the Financial assistance program for skills recognition (PAFFARC in French);

-If you are not eligible for financial assistance for your participation, you can check your eligibility for financial assistance from the Ministère de l'Emploi et de la Solidarité sociale.
-See page Mesure de formation de la main-d’œuvre This hyperlink will open in a new window.
-(Workforce Training Measure) (in French only).
+If you do not qualify for financial assistance to attend French courses, you can check your eligibility for financial aid with the Ministère de l'Emploi et de la Solidarité sociale.
+See page Mesure de formation de la main-d’œuvre (Workforce Training Measure) (in French only).

 You also are not eligible to receive this financial assistance if: